Razaan-RR/mini-ticket-system/README.md

 🎫 MINI TICKET SYSTEM

-This is a beginner-friendly PHP-based support ticketing system built without any framework.
+This is a PHP-based support ticketing system built without any framework.
 It allows agents and admins to manage tickets in a simple and minimal way.

 -------------------------------------------------------
 🔧 FEATURES